-NOTE 5 - SALE OF MANUFACTURING FACILITY
+NOTE 6 - SALE OF MANUFACTURING FACILITY

 In August 2006, we initiated a project to reconfigure our printing operations to improve our printing services' efficiency, reduce operating costs, and improve our printing services' flexibility in order to increase external printing service sales.
-Our reconfiguration plan includes moving our printing operations a short distance from its existing location to our corporate headquarters campus and the sale of the manufacturing facility and certain printing presses.
-Other existing presses will be moved to the new location as part of the reconfiguration plan.
-Because the manufacturing facility and printing presses were not available for immediate sale as defined by Statement of Financial Accounting Standards (SFAS) No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, these assets were not classified as held for sale in our condensed consolidated balance sheets at December 2, 2006 or August 31, 2006.
+Our reconfiguration plan included moving our printing operations a short distance from its existing location to our corporate headquarters campus and the sale of the manufacturing facility and certain printing presses.
+Other existing presses were moved to the new location as part of the reconfiguration plan.
+Because the manufacturing facility and printing presses were not available for immediate sale as defined by SFAS No. 144, they were not classified as held for sale prior to the completion of the sale agreements.
+At June 2, 2007 our printing services reconfiguration plan was substantially complete and the new presses were operating in the new manufacturing location.

-During the quarter ended March 3, 2007, we completed the sale of the manufacturing facility.
+During the second quarter of fiscal 2007, we completed the sale of the manufacturing facility.
 The sale price was \$2.5 million and, after deducting customary closing costs, the net proceeds to the Company from the sale totaled \$2.3 million in cash.
 The carrying value of the manufacturing facility at the date of sale was approximately \$1.1 million and accordingly, we recognized a \$1.2 million gain on the sale of the manufacturing facility during the quarter.
 The manufacturing facility assets sold were primarily reported as a component of corporate assets for segment reporting purposes.
-Due to a lower-than-expected sale price on one of the printing presses to be sold, we recorded an impairment charge totaling \$0.3 million during the quarter ended March 3, 2007 to reduce the carrying value of the printing press to its anticipated sale price.
-The impairment charge was included as a component of depreciation expense in our condensed consolidated income statements for the quarter and two quarters ended March 3, 2007.
+Due to a lower-than-expected sale price on one of the printing presses to be sold, we previously recorded an impairment charge totaling \$0.3 million to reduce the carrying value of the printing press to its anticipated sale price.
+The impairment charge was included as a component of depreciation expense in our condensed consolidated income statements for the three quarters ended June 2, 2007.

-NOTE 6 - INCOME TAXES
+NOTE 7 - INCOME TAXES